FOREVER1019/RBMs/README.md

 rs1_error_time_HB: the accessibility estimation error for HB-RBM.

+Detailed information of these 35 RBMs are provided in the paper “A Method for Rasterizing Transportation Networks to Support”.
 Note that the estimation error for all NN&RN-RBMs and LC&RN-RBMs may change slightly at different run, as the representative nodes are randomly selected from the nodes that meet the requirements.